mohammadmatin2000/Django-Shop/README.md

 ### Testing system
 I used [Pytest](#pytest) for testing system and test various parts of site

+### reCAPTCHA Simple
+Why reCAPTCHA v2 (Simple reCAPTCHA)?

+reCAPTCHA v2 provides a simple and user-friendly way to protect your site from bots by asking users to verify that they are human.
+Unlike reCAPTCHA v3, which runs invisibly and assigns a risk score, reCAPTCHA v2 uses a straightforward checkbox or image selection challenge to block automated access.

+Because it involves direct user interaction, reCAPTCHA v2 can be more reliable in distinguishing real users from bots, especially in scenarios where visible verification is acceptable or desired.

+To use reCAPTCHA v2, you need to register your site keys in the reCAPTCHA Admin Console, then include the necessary scripts and widget on your site.

 <img width="1894" height="912" alt="Screenshot 2025-07-27 233927" src="https://github.com/user-attachments/assets/f6332793-1093-46b1-ae75-8c4d9e067932" />